cerb/cerb.github.io/_docs/getting_started/navigation.md

 <img src="/assets/images/docs/ui/navbar.png">
 </div>

-## Logo

-You can click on the logo in the top left from anywhere in Cerb to quickly return to your default page.
-This is a shortcut for clicking on the the first page in your navbar.

 ## Pages

-The pages bar displays shortcuts to your favorite [workspace pages](/docs/workspaces).
+The _navigation bar_ displays shortcuts to your favorite [workspace pages](/docs/workspaces).

 <div class="cerb-screenshot">
 <img src="/assets/images/docs/ui/pages.png">
 </div>

 You can use your mouse to drag workspace pages into a different order.
-The first item in your navbar is your default page -- it's where you'll go when you click on the logo in the top left.
+The first item in your navbar is your default page.

-You can add new pages by clicking on the down arrow at the end of the list.
+New pages are added by clicking on the downward-pointing arrow at the end of the list.

+## Logo

+You can click on the logo in the top left from anywhere in Cerb to quickly return to your default page.
+This is a shortcut for clicking on the the first page in your [navigation bar](#pages).

 ## Worker Menu